Grab a Free Top on Orders $200+ With Code FREETOP

 What Is Nearsightedness or Myopia?

-Nearsighted people should also have a vision exam yearly to ensure their vision issues aren’t changing.
+Nearsighted people should have a vision exam yearly to ensure their vision issues aren’t changing.
 If your vision changes, you’ll need a different prescription to achieve correction.

 What Is Farsightedness or Hyperopia?

-If a child with farsightedness doesn’t receive the correct diagnosis and vision correction, there’s a chance they may develop other eye problems as they grow.
 For example, if their eyes develop with different refractive powers, they may end up with amblyopia or lazy eye, where one eye works much harder than the other.

 And if their eyes have to work too hard to see clearly, it can cause a squint — or crossed eyes.
 This is why it’s best to get them checked out early on so any issues can be corrected.